Learn why your videos are not ranking on YouTube from Douglas Karr

 In this insightful article, he shares his knowledge about Youtube content strategy, YouTube video retention, and things marketers should consider during video production & before publishing the videos.

-1. Tell us about your life journey in brief, Douglas?
+1. Tell us about your life journey, Douglas?

 I’m 52, so this is the short (really long) version.
 My father was an engineer and productivity expert.
 Growing up, he was always analyzing and sharing how he was able to optimize everything from his gas mileage (seriously – we found the logs after he passed away) to entire factory layouts.
 Opposites attract, so my Mom was more creative and didn’t plan anything.